Mbed-TLS/TF-PSA-Crypto/README.md

 provided CMake files.
-TF-PSA-Crypto minimum tool version requirements are set based on the versions shipped in the latest or penultimate (depending on the release cadence) long-term support releases of major Linux distributions, namely at time of writing: Ubuntu 20.04, RHEL 8, SLES 15 ...
+TF-PSA-Crypto minimum tool version requirements are set based on the versions shipped in the latest or penultimate (depending on the release cadence) long-term support releases of major Linux distributions, namely at time of writing: Ubuntu 22.04, RHEL 9, and SLES 15 SP4.

 * A C99 toolchain (compiler, linker, archiver).
 We actively test with GCC 5.4, Clang 3.8.
 More recent versions should work.
 Slightly older versions may work.
-* Python 3.6.5 and later to generate some source files (see below), the test code, and to generate sample programs.
+* Python 3.8 and later to generate some source files (see below), the test code, and to generate sample programs.
 * Perl to run the tests, and to generate some source files in the main branch.
-* CMake 3.16.3 or later.
+* CMake 3.20.4 or later.
 * Microsoft Visual Studio 2019 or later (if using Visual Studio).
 * Doxygen 1.8.14 or later.